44 Best Hulu Documentaries to Stream Now

 Watch: Some Kind of Heaven

 You would think that a TV cast and crew containing comedy geniuses like Dana Carvey, Steve Carell, Stephen Colbert, and Robert Smigel would be too funny to fail, right?
+They thought so too.
 In this documentary, Carvey reflects on his short-lived project, The Dana Carvey Show.

 Watch: Too Funny to Fail

 Amin Nawabi is an Afghan refugee with a heavy secret he has kept to himself for over 20 years.
-Flee tells Nawabi’s story through animation and voiceovers to uncover the painful truth that could set back everything he’s worked so hard to achieve in his new life.
+Flee tells Nawabi’s story through animation and voice overs, uncovering the painful truth that could jeopardize everything he’s worked so hard to achieve in his new life.

 Watch: Flee

-2020 was an unprecedented year for students all over the world.
-Homeroom is a documentary that focuses on an Oakland area high school, bringing student’s real-life struggles to light and how the pandemic has only made them worse.
+The year 2020 will go down as an unprecedented one for students all over the world.
+Homeroom is a documentary that focuses on an Oakland-area high school, highlighting the day-to-day struggles faced by students and how the pandemic has only made them worse.

 Watch: Homeroom